sigalsax/flight-api-angular/README.md

 - [ ] Fix toggling bug when empty query/query with results, the messages disappear accordingly

+- [ ] Unsubscribe from Observable/s

 ## Areas to explore

-- [ ] Reactive forms for data validation
+- [x] Reactive forms for data validation

 - [ ] Look into Angular Elements for Date Picker

-- [ ] Angular elements for styling
+- [ ] Angular Material for styling